theodo/ticket-dependency-graph/README.md

 ## Deployment

-On every commit or merge on master, the app is automatically deployed to [Github Pages](https://theodo.github.io/ticket-dependency-graph/), thanks to a Github Action workflow.
+On every commit or merge on master, the app is automatically deployed to [Github Pages](https://theodo.github.io/ticket-dependency-graph/), thanks to a CircleCI workflow.

-### :warning: Update 10/12/2019

-Github Actions cannot be run anymore on this repo.
-The app must be deployed manually in the meantime, by pushing the `dist/` files (including the built `app.js` file) to the `gh-pages` branch.

 ## Usage